amuTBKT/Physics-Editor/README.md

 Issues
 ------

-Editor doesnot support Undo/Redo option at this moment
+* Editor does not support Undo/Redo option at this moment
+* Editor is not stable on firefox

 License
 -------